Gurimarukin/omelette-du-fromage/README.md

     docker-compose up

-Connect to it:
+If you want to connect to it:

     psql -h localhost -U elixir shows_store_repo # password: elixir

-Run the migrations:

-    mix ecto.migrate

-Fixtures generation:

-    ShowsStore.Fixtures.gen